Testing for genetic interactions in complex disease with distance correlation: Discussion and Conclusion

-Thus, a hypothesis test based on the general characterisation of independence that distance correlation offers has been designed, extending the idea of LCTs \citep{Cai:Liu} to ternary data.
-In addition, HPC strategies have made it possible to overcome important computational hurdles.
-The test here presented performs satisfactorily in practice, as shown by the simulation studies.
-In addition, one of the metrics proved to be suitable for the target database, as it enabled the detection of a significantly high proportion of SNPs within the same co-expression module, leading to the discovery of an interaction within the same signalling pathway.
+Distance correlation has been shown to characterise independence in certain metric spaces, establishing how this theory is valid for the case of 3-point marginal spaces.
+With this approach, a hypothesis test based on the general characterisation of independence that distance correlation offers has been designed, extending the idea of LCTs \citep{Cai:Liu} to ternary data.

+We derive the explicit asymptotic distribution of the distance-covariance statistics that arise.
+To our knowledge, the usage of distance correlation in discrete spaces (in genomics or elsewhere) ---and, in particular, its application to the search for SNP-SNP interactions--- has no precedents in literature.
+Moreover, no previously published research has attempted to perform large-scale multiple testing with any of the techniques derived from energy statistics \citep{TEOD}.
+However, what does exist in the literature is the usage of distance correlation for finding the association between genetic data (as observations of continuous random variables in Euclidean spaces) and a phenotype \citep{Hua}, which is another interesting problem, but completely different both regarding biological and mathematical factors.

+Simulations show that the calibration of significance is adequate and that power is considerably high against various alternatives.
+We also show that we outperform the ``gold standard'' BOOST \citep{BOOST} in the scenarios we have studied.

+The schizophrenia database has been interrogated with our methodology, obtaining biologically sound results at the level of genetically-regulated gene expression.
+Some very recent studies show evidence of epistasis between regulatory regions of the human genome \citep{Lin,Patel}, which supports our findings.

+In order to frame our results, we would like to emphasise that all popular epistasis detectors find large amounts of false positives and do not have a really high power \citep{Russ}.
+Therefore, the main limitation of our method (as it is of any other for this task) is that it is very difficult to make any solid discoveries when working with real data.
+Epistasis detection is an extremely challenging problem, in which there is much still progress to be made, given its key role in human complex genetics \citep{Van Steen:Moore}.

-Nonetheless, there are several open problems.
-Future work on the topic may include investigating other distances, trying to design a procedure to infer from the sample which metric is the optimal one in some sense.
-Another interesting point would be to adapt the techniques to the search for interactions between mitochondrial (haploid) and nuclear (diploid) genome, i.e., to the study of independence between binary and ternary variables.
-Delving into the mathematical properties of the test in 3-point spaces, attempting to derive an exact null distribution, would also be an exciting new challenge.
+Future work on our research line may include investigating other distances, e.g. trying to design a procedure to infer from the sample which metric is optimal.
+Another interesting point would be to adapt our techniques to the search for interactions between mitochondrial (haploid) and nuclear (diploid) genome, i.e., to the study of independence between binary and ternary variables.
+Finally, one could even aim at testing for independence between SNP data and a phenotype of interest (regardless of it being a continuous, binary or survival-type outcome), which would amount to testing for marginal effects of individual variants, which is a main goal of GWASs \citep{15y}.